dgzlopes/xk6-external-js/README.md

 # xk6-external-js

-Run Node, Deno, or Bun code from k6 tests.
+Run Node, Deno, or Bun code from your k6 tests so you can use:

-Useful for using npm packages, standard library APIs, or existing code that doesn't work on k6's JavaScript runtime.
+- Any npm package (e.g., Playwright)
+- Runtime standard libraries (e.g., fs, crypto, http)
+- Existing JavaScript/TypeScript code that doesn’t run in k6’s runtime

 ## Build